gsk0007/COMP-3000-semester-project/README.md

         checkGuess() - checks the letter that was guessed if it is in the word, then outputs the letter or an error based on guess

-        trackLetters() - keeps tracks of letters guessed, then outputs a list of remaining letters

         getScore() - gets the score of the player

         getTime() - tracks the time the player takes to guess the word

+        playGame() - allows user to start playing a game
     private:
         string username;
         int score;